 How to Hit a Draw in Golf: 3 Simple Steps to Master the Shot

 A draw in golf implies two things: first, that the ball starts to the right of your target (for a right-handed golfer), and second, that it curves back to the left towards your target as it descends.
-If you’d like to add a draw to your golf repertoire, follow these three simple steps to guarantee your draw starts and finishes exactly where you drew it up.
+If you’d like to learn how to hit a draw, follow these three simple steps to guarantee your draw starts and finishes exactly where you drew it up.

 The Physics of a Draw